aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

     Likely cause based on the information given by Python:
-        You tried to use the unary operator '-' with the following type of object: a list.
+        You tried to use the unary operator '-' with the following type of object: a `list`.
         This operation is not defined for this type of object.

     Execution stopped on line 331 of file 'TESTS:\except\test_type_error.py'.